GuildOfWeavers/AirAssembly/specs/README.md

 We can also specify relationships between input registers like so:
 ```
 (input public)
-(input public (parent 0) (steps 2))
+(input public (childof 0) (steps 2))
 ```
 The above example declares 2 input registers such that:
 1. The first register expects a list of values,
 2. The second register expects one or more values for each value provided for the first register.
-This is accomplished by a `parent` expression in which `(parent 0)` means that the parent of the register is register with index `0`.
+This is accomplished by a `master` expression in which `(childof 0)` means that the parent of the register is register with index `0`.

 For example, if we provide [3, 4] as inputs for the first register, we need to provide one or more values for each value in this list.
 For example, it could be [[5, 6], [7, 8]].
 For this set of inputs, trace columns will look like so:
 ```